 Fall is the time that the persimmon fruits begin to ripen.
 Here in the South, fall time is the time for festivals and the persimmon is no stranger to that as well.
 There are persimmon festivals around the US and the South dedicated to this fruit that is not so well known.
 There are even Persimmon Pudding contests at these festivals.

 If you do not know what Persimmon Pudding is, let me tell you, you are missing out!
-There are actually many tasty recipes that can be made from the lowly Persimmon.
+Many tasty recipes can be made from the lowly Persimmon.

 Types of Persimmons